 Accommodating the disabilities of workers is a confusing process for many employers.
-Whether to modify workplace policies regarding drug testing and reasonable job accommodations is on the minds of HR professionals across the country.
+Whether or not to modify workplace policies regarding drug testing and reasonable job accommodations is on the minds of HR professionals across the country.
 Why?
-Two words: Medical Marijuana.
+Two words: medical marijuana.

 What You'll Learn

-- Handling conflicts between state and federal marijuana laws
+- How to handle conflicts between state and federal marijuana laws

 - Marijuana and the Americans with Disabilities Act

 - How to enforce drug-free workplace policies

 - How to initiate the ADA’s “interactive process”